AmanKumbhalwar/nft-marketplace/README.md

 ## Description

-This is the 'polygon-next' project.
-It's a private project and its current version is 0.1.0.
+This is the 'NFT Marketplace' project.

 ## Scripts